What is Facebook Code Generator?

 It actually depends on the situation if it is critical.

 Unfortunately for me, the old contact number I used to create the account was lost and so I tried the second option.

 After selecting, it automatically directs to a page displaying sets of profile pictures with their names.

-The faces were a bit quiet familiar so it was easy for me to identify all of them.
+The faces were quite familiar so it was easy for me to identify all of them.

-I got a security alert in my mailbox giving me specific steps to protect my account via two-step verification procedure using the code generator.
+I received a security alert in my mailbox giving me specific steps to protect my account via two-step verification procedure using the code generator.

 To set up the authorization, you need an authenticator.

 This ensures that anyone who manages to guess or otherwise obtain your credentials cannot log in unless they have your phone.

 This can prevent unauthorized use of your account as long as you keep your mobile device safe.